-Given that your employer will be mostly responsible for making sure your immigration paperwork gets done correctly, and that you might be working with this employer for a number of years, it's worth choosing your employer carefully, or at least asking some probing questions before accepting the offer.
+Given that your employer will be mostly responsible for making sure your immigration paperwork gets done correctly, and that you might be working with this employer for a number of years, it's worth choosing your employer carefully, or at least asking probing questions before accepting the offer.
 Below are some questions to ask.

 Contrary to popular belief, not all H-1B visa sponsors cover all the application and processing fees for you.
 Although your employer is likely to pay for the initial petition that it files on your behalf, realize that you'll be expected, at your consular interview, to come up with a processing fee of upwards of $190.
 (For the latest fees, check the Fees for Visa Services age of the U.S. State Department's website.)